almata/Mathematics/README.md

 #### Example 3

 	Mathematics.isPrime(17)

-Output:

-    true
+    > true

 #### Example 4

     1024.isPrime

-Output:

-	false
+	> false

 ### factorsOf(n: Int) -> [Int]

 Function to calculate all factors of a number.
 That is, all positive integers that evenly divide that number.
 Please note that `factorsOf(:)` returns all factors of a number, regardless of whether they are prime numbers or not.
-There is a different function that returns all factors that happen to be prime numbers (`primeFactorsOf(:)`).
+There is a different function that returns all factors that happen to be prime numbers -- `primeFactorsOf(:)`.
 Both functions return all factors in a sorted array.

 For convenience reasons, the function is also provided as a `factors` property on `Int` using an extension.

 #### Example 5

     Mathematics.factorsOf(1024)

-Output:

-    [1, 2, 4, 8, 16, 32, 64, 128, 256, 512, 1024]
+    > [1, 2, 4, 8, 16, 32, 64, 128, 256, 512, 1024]

 #### Example 6

     2000.factors

-Output:

-    [1, 2, 4, 5, 8, 10, 16, 20, 25, 40, 50, 80, 100, 125, 200, 250, 400, 500, 1000, 2000]
+    > [1, 2, 4, 5, 8, 10, 16, 20, 25, 40, 50, 80, 100, 125, 200, 250, 400, 500, 1000, 2000]

 ## Author